hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

         printfn "proccessed %d" !proccessed
 }
 {% endhighlight %}
-It is time for load balancer it will start specified number of workers and will check input and output queues lengths and increase or reduce number of workers at runtime.
+It is time for load balancer, it will start specified number of workers and will check lengths of input and output queues and increase or reduce number of workers at runtime.
 {% highlight fsharp %}
 let loadBalancer (cts:CancellationTokenSource)
 				 name